cloudvista/vaa/readme.md

 </p>

 #### Workflow Capture
-All VistA Application workflows (RPC traffic) of cloud-based VistA is streamed to a cloud storage using the built-in traffic mirroring service in the AWS Cloud.
+All VistA Application workflows (RPC traffic) of cloud-based VistA is streamed to cloud storage using the built-in traffic mirroring service in the AWS Cloud.

 <p align="center">